suryasomisetti/twinleaves/README.md

          http://localhost:8080/api/batches/latest_negative_or_zero_quantity
 -------------------------------------------------------------------------------------------------

-1.Also created some other API for other Controllers, Please go through to http://localhost:8080/swagger-ui/index.html for API Documentation
+1. Also created some other API for other Controllers, Please go through to http://localhost:8080/swagger-ui/index.html for API Documentation
-2.Please use http://localhost:8080/h2-console for H2 Database
+2. Please use http://localhost:8080/h2-console for H2 Database
    with URL: jdbc:h2:file:./data/twinleavesdb
    User Name: twinleaves
    password: twinleaves